CoffeRobot/amazon_challenge_bt/README.md

 ###Set up an Behavior Tree condition in C++
+The procedure is similar to the one above.
+The file src/example_condition_server.cpp is a template on how the your ROS node should look like when it checks a condition (it is a condition in the Behavior Tree).
+Your condition is the Server and checks stuff.
+The Behavior Tree is the Client and tells to all the Server which ones have to start (TICK) and which have to stop (HALT).

+Edit in example_condition_server.cpp the executeCB procedure, adding your code to execute when the node is TICKED (it is never halted).
+If the condition is satisfied then the condition returns the status setStatus(SUCCESS).
+If the condition is not satisfied then the condition returns the status setStatus(SUCCESS).
+IMPORTANT!
+A condition is supposed to reply very fast.
+If it takes too much time (apporx more that  seconds), the node has to be defined as an action.

+		  void executeCB(const bt_actions::BTGoalConstPtr &goal)
+		  {
+		    if(/*condition satisfied*/){
+		    setStatus(SUCCESS);
+		    }else{
+		    setStatus(FAILURE);
+		    }
+		  }

 To gain familarity on how this works I wrote one example in C++ and one in python.